AhmPol/ai-dataset-size-study/README.md

 This research project investigates how dataset size affects the accuracy and efficiency of AI object detection models.
 We tested three dataset sizes (small, medium, large) using TensorFlow/Keras CNNs and measured **accuracy, loss, and prediction speed**.

-* Medium dataset achieved the best performance (91.9% accuracy, 0.09s prediction time).
+* Medium dataset achieved the best performance (91.9% accuracy, 0.14s prediction time).
 * Large dataset had slightly lower accuracy due to overfitting.
-* Small dataset was fast but inaccurate.
+* Small dataset was significantly more inaccurate.

 This repo contains: